Indigenous Australians celebrate historic state treaty

 It is seen as a crucial act of recognition that Aboriginal Australians held sovereignty over the continent long before the arrival of the colonial fleet in 1788.

-Australians in 2023 overwhelmingly voted "no" in a national referendum that sought to better recognise Indigenous peoples in the country's constitution.
+Australians in 2023 overwhelmingly voted "no" in a national referendum that sought to better recognize Indigenous peoples in the country's constitution.

 "Treaty gives Aboriginal communities the power to shape the policies and services that affect their lives."